 When you receive envelopes in the mail with postage stamps, please remember La Crescenta Woman's Club!
 Please cut off the cancelled stamps with a ½” outline.
 Tearing off stamps destroys about 50% of the stamps collected making them unusable and it also wastes your time.
 If you find yourself too busy for cutting just gather the envelopes for us.
 Please save cancelled stamps and/or the envelopes for LCWC.
 Please also remember to watch closely for envelopes that are 10 years or older.
 Save the entire envelope.
 Age increases stamp value for collectors.

-Campbell’s Soup Labels and Box Tops for Education are collected for The Campbell Center Foundation (formerly the Glendale Foundation for the Retarded -GAR).
+Box Tops for Education are collected for The Campbell Center Foundation.

 The mission of the Campbell Center Foundation is to provide through residential, vocational and educational programs, the opportunity for adults with developmental disabilities to participate in community life and attain their highest level of independence.
-LCWC is committed in helping them receive free school supplies by collecting Campbell’s Product labels and Box Tops for Education.
-Twice a year the collection is sent to them and once they receive them, a representative from sends the labels and box tops to the Campbell’s Company, and in return they receive free material to use for their school projects.
-These past couple of years our members have collected over 370 Campbell’s Product Labels and Box Tops for Education.
+LCWC is committed in helping them receive free school supplies by collecting Box Tops for Education.
+Twice a year the collection is sent to them and once they receive them, a representative sends the box tops to the company, and in return they receive free material to use for their school projects.

 CAPS AND LAPS Yarn/Knitting and Crocheting Chemo Caps and Shrugs